Incentives for Using Solar Energy in Your Home

 In MA and CT, the state sales tax is waived on solar installations.
 That means you can save 6.25 percent in Massachusetts or 6.35 percent in CT off the total cost of panels, inverters, and materials for your home’s solar system.
 And since Oregon doesn’t have a state sales tax, you are already saving.

-- Connecticut’s generous rebate program, made possible by the Connecticut Energy Efficiency Fund, can help reduce the cost of adding solar to your home by thousands of dollars.
-Current rates based on generating capacity: $513 per kW (up to 10kW) and $400 per kW (10-20kW), with a max rebate of $9,130.
+- Connecticut’s generous rebate program, made possible by The Connecticut Green Bank, can help reduce the cost of adding solar to your home by thousands of dollars.
+The Green Bank offers two types of incentives: The Expected Performance-Based Buydown (“EPBB”) and the Performance-Based Incentive (“PBI”).
+Incentives are available until 300 MW is reached.
+Current rates based on generating capacity: $463 per kW (up to 10kW) and $400 per kW (10-20kW), with a max rebate of $8,630.

 - Massachusetts allows you to sell your system’s solar renewable energy certificate (SREC) to local utility companies.
 SREC costs can fluctuate and are dependent on the size of your installation, but this incentive can generate thousands of dollars for you each year.